tmendesilva/ofxparser/README.md

 ## This is a fork of [asgrim/ofxparser](https://github.com/asgrim/ofxparser) with extended transaction fields.

-Added support of extended OFX transaction fields: PAYEEID, REFNUM, PAYEE, BANKACCTTO, CCACCTTO.
+Added support of extended OFX transaction fields: PAYEEID, REFNUM, EXTDNAME, PAYEE, BANKACCTTO, CCACCTTO.

 --------------------